ahal/hunting-the-shmoo/content/blog/jujutsu-mercurial-haven.md

 In Mercurial, `B` is now said to be "obsolete" and `C` is said to be "orphaned".
-You as the user are now responsible for moving `C` on top of `B'` (either via rebasing or special commands designed to deal with this secnario).
+You as the user are now responsible for moving `C` on top of `B'` (either via rebasing or special commands designed to deal with this scenario).

 Jujutsu does the exact same thing, except the last step happens automatically.
 You'll never see an orphaned change in the log because whenever you edit